USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Paperwork and Admin

-• File a change of address with USPS.
-Do it online at usps.com.
+• Change of address with USPS.
+Online at usps.com.
 Takes 5 minutes.
-Mail forwarding starts on the date you choose.

-• Research your new state's requirements.
-Driver's license transfer deadlines vary by state (usually 30-90 days).
-Vehicle registration transfer.
+• Research new state requirements.
+License transfer (usually 30-90 days).
+Vehicle registration.
 Voter registration.
-Some states require vehicle inspections.
+Some states need inspections.

-• Transfer or close utility accounts.
-Schedule the shutoff date for current utilities and the start date for new ones.
+• Transfer or close utilities.
+Schedule shutoff and start dates.
 Electricity, gas, water, internet, trash.
-Don't forget to return cable/internet equipment.
+Return cable/internet equipment.

-• Get copies of medical and dental records.
-Your current doctors can transfer records to new providers, but it's faster if you have copies yourself.
-Same for veterinary records if you have pets.
+• Get medical and dental records.
+Faster if you have copies yourself.
+Same for vet records.

-• Request school records if you have children.
-Transcripts, immunization records, IEP documents.
-Some schools are slow — start early.
+• Request school records.
+Transcripts, immunization records, IEP docs.
+Schools can be slow -- start early.

 Start Collecting Packing Supplies

-• If you're self-packing, start gathering boxes now.
-Liquor stores and bookstores have the best free boxes — small, sturdy, and consistent sizes.
-Grocery store boxes are flimsy and oddly shaped.
+• Self-packing?
+Gather boxes now.
+Liquor stores and bookstores have the best free ones.
+Grocery boxes are flimsy.
 Skip them.

-• Buy: packing tape (at least 4 rolls), bubble wrap, packing paper, markers.
+• Buy supplies: 4+ rolls of tape, bubble wrap, packing paper, markers.
 You'll use more tape than you think.
-Buy extra.

 4 Weeks Before Moving Day